IsaacJSandovalC/IsaacJSandovalC/README.md

 ## 😄 About me!
 Hi, I'm Isaac Sandoval Jr. Back-End developer.
 I'm studying at the Universidad Interameriacana de Panamá a degree in Systems, I'm currently certifying as a Python developer and artificial intelligence.
-I plan to specialize in back end to later become a full stack developer.
+I plan to specialize in back end.

 <br/>